Back to the Vaults: Gunsmith Cats OVA Review

 I really love May and Rally, thanks to how they are portrayed in Gunsmith Cats OVA.
 May can sometimes steal the show since she can be a bit mischievous.
 For example, when the ATF arranged for May and Rally’s nice, suburban home to be burgled, Rally went about things in a business like manner.
 However, May goes for the grenades and explosives, delighting in the idea of blowing up the burglars.

 Another great moment came from when Natasha kidnapped May.
-I mean, what’s a little C4 to be used for?
+I mean, what’s a little C4 to be used for if not to escape a kidnapping?
 Yes, what May did was really not realistic, but seeing the C4 on the back of the car to blow out the window made me chuckle at the unexpected aspect of the moment.
 And since Rally knows May so well, she was able to grab her.

 I also liked how May and Rally disliked the government and the ATF.
 That was the moment where they flipped off the departing Bill, after he forced them to work for him.
 The chemistry between the two characters comes off well in the Japanese audio.